watNoel/Global-Sewage-Project/README.md

-Code for the paper "**Antibiotic resistance selection and deselection in municipal wastewater from 47 countries**" Once the manuscript has been published, a link to it will be published here.
+Code for the paper "**Antibiotic resistance selection and deselection in municipal wastewater from 47 countries**".

+Once the manuscript has been published, a link to it will be published here.

 The code for the core statistical analysis of the paper is available in *core_statistical_analysis.R*.